kithrup/ZFSBackup/README.md

 * --compressed, -C

   Compress the backup.
 The default is to use gzip, but with --pigz, it will use /usr/local/bin/pigz to compress.
 This is performed using the ZFSBackupFilterCompressed filter.
+* --encrypted, -E
+  Encrypt the backup.
+The default is no encryption.
+When using encryption, --password-file=/path *must* be specified.
+Optionally, a cipher may be specified with --cipher=cipher; the default is to use the aes-256-cbc cipher.
+Valid ciphers are determined by using 'openssl list-cipher-commands'.
 * --recursive, -R

   Recursively perform the operation.
 Currently only valid with backup.
 The default is to not use recursion.